International Security and Conflict Studies

 News

 The Study Commission of the German Parliament on lessons from Afghanistan for Germany’s comprehensive international engagement in the future has published its interim report (352 pages) on 19 February 2024.
 The report has been debated within parliament on 23 February 2024.
 The report and other documents of the committee work can be found here.
 Professor Anna Geis is a permanent expert in this committee.
-It will continue its work at least until the end of the year 2024.
+It will continue its work until April 2025.

 New publications: